yoctoproject/vscode-bitbake/client/README.md

 ![Go-to-definition](doc/go-to-definition.gif)

 ### Show definitions of BitBake's defined variables on hover
-*This functionnality requires to [provide the BitBake's folder](#set-bitbakes-path)*
+*This feature requires to have properly [configured the extension](#setup-the-extension)*

 Place your cursor over a variable.
 If it is a BitBake defined variable, then its definition from the documentation will be displayed.

 ![Hover](doc/hover-information.gif)

 ### Other code suggestions
-You can trigger the override suggestions with the shortcut or by typing a `:` after an variable name or function name.
+You can trigger the override suggestions with the shortcut or by typing a `:` after a variable name or function name.

 ![Overrides](doc/overrides.gif)